HL7/cqf-measures/pages/measure-conformance.md

 1. All Measure population criteria components <br/>
      a.
 SHALL reference exactly one CQL expression.<br/>
      b.
 SHALL reference the same CQL library.
+2. References to expressions SHALL use the text/cql.identifier media type defined in the [CQL specification](https://cql.hl7.org/2020May/07-physicalrepresentation.html#media-types-and-namespaces).<br/>

 #### 3.4.1 Criteria Names
 {: #criteria-names}